dddrrreee/cs140e-20win/labs/6-threads/PRELAB.md

 Deliverables:
   1. Implement kernel memory allocation in `1-kmalloc` (see below).
+  2. Look through the `2-threads/rpi-thread.[ch]` header and skeleton code so you see what you will be implementing.
-  2. Read about threads carefully, especially the API chapter above.
+  3. Read about threads carefully, especially the API chapter above.
-  3. Figure out these puzzles: what do we have to do to context switch from one thread to another?
+  4. Figure out these puzzles: what do we have to do to context switch from one thread to another?
 How to switch from "normal execution" to the first thread?
 How to handle the case where a thread running `foo()` does not call `rpi_thread_exit` explicitly